What is California Consumer Privacy Act (CCPA) and California Privacy Rights Act (CPRA) Compliance?

 The California Privacy Rights Act (CPRA) replaces 2018’s California Consumer Privacy Act (CCPA) as California’s data protection regulation that safeguards the privacy and personal information of consumers online.
+The CCPA defines a consumer as a natural person who is a California resident.
+The CPRA and CCPA are part of broader California and federal law efforts to protect consumer privacy and ensure transparency in business practices.

 You know all those banners that pop up on the bottom of every … single … website you visit?
 That’s an outcome of privacy regulations like CCPA and Europe’s General Data Protection Regulation (GDPR) that give consumers the right to know and choose what kind of information the site can track, share, or (gulp) buy and sell.